QButterfly/qbutterfly.github.io/README.md

 Start by [importing](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/) qbutterfly_template.qsf in Qualtrics.

-Your website https://www.mywebsite.com/index.html will be display as an iframe within Qualtrics.
+Your website https://www.mywebsite.com/index.html will be display as an window within the Qualtrics survey window ("iframe").
 Therefore, switch to [survey flow](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/survey-flow-overview/) and update the following variables:
 - windowURL (url of your website, e.g., https://www.mywebsite.com/index.html)
-- windowBorder (border size of iframe)
+- windowBorder (border size of window)
-- windowHeight (height of iframe)
+- windowHeight (height of window)
-- windowWidth (width of iframe)
+- windowWidth (width of window)
 - windowScroll (scrollbars yes or no)

 ### Embed QButterfly in website